 “The Numerical Performance of Fast Bootstrap Procedures”, Computational Economics (2004), 23:4, 379-389.

 “A Robust Bootstrap Test Under Heteroskedasticity”, Economics Letters (2003), Volume 79:3, 353-359.

 “Information-Theoretic Estimation of Preference Parameters: Macroeconomic Applications and Simulation Evidence”, with Allan W. Gregory and Gregor W. Smith, Journal of Econometrics (2002), Volume 107:1-2, 213-233.

-- “Measuring inequality: A cross-comparison of Lorenz curves with Pen’s parades”, with Tomson Ogwang (2022).
+- “Measuring inequality using the GINI coefficient: A cross-comparison of Lorenz curves with Pen’s parades”, with Tomson Ogwang (2023).
+Under review.